connor-grace/ray-tracing/README.md

 ### Why?

-That is a good question without a singular answer.
+- I wanted to try something completely new to me.
 - Zig has caught my eye as an interesting language based on principles I sympathize with.
-- I wanted to try something completely new to me.
-- I have come across people recommending this book multiple times in various forums so I figured it must be worthwhile.
+- I have come across multiple recommendations for this book in various forums so I figured it must be worthwhile.

 ### Summary